avaturn/pygltflib/README.md

 * Jon Time
 * Laurie O
 * Peter Suter
+* Frédéric Devernay

 #### Thanks
 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.13.4
+    * update `metallicRoughnessTexture` to use `TextureInfo`
+    * update requirements to not install dataclasses in python 3.7 and above
+    * improve `remove_bufferView` to warn if leaving dangling references to removed bufferView
+    * fix `remove_bufferView` when sparse accessor is None
+    * fix spelling of `InvalidAccessorSparseIndicesComponentTypeException`
+    * add tests for `remove_bufferView`
+    * add node access and remove_bufferView examples to README

 * 1.13.3
     * add support to `GLTF.convert_images` to convert from buffers to image files.
 NOTE: Does not update buffer yet.
     * add support to `GLTF.convert_images` to convert from buffers to data uris.
 NOTE: Does not update buffer yet.